SergeiKryzhanovskii/portfolio_blow/README.md

 ##### The recipe is simple::
 - Some Html5;
 - A bit more CSS3;
-- A bit of adaptability wits FlexBox;
+- A bit of adaptability with FlexBox;
 - And the site layout from these guys: [TPVERSTAK][TPVERSTAK] (Thank you!).